sarkahn/bevy_ascii_terminal/README.md

 ## Getting Started

-Include [bevy_ascii_terminal](https://crates.io/crates/bevy_ascii_terminal) as a dependency in your `Cargo.toml`, then add the plugin and spawn a bundle with a camera.
+Include [bevy_ascii_terminal](https://crates.io/crates/bevy_ascii_terminal) as a dependency in your `Cargo.toml`, then add the plugin and spawn a bundle with a camera:

 ```rust
 fn spawn_terminal(mut commands: Commands) {